Reading Time: 3 min read

 So ultimately, case(s) in point…innuendo has gone plumb wild – truly crazy – in 2016.
 Yes, songwriters may be able to tie in a more moral, meaningful message, but when they are formulating catchy lyrics and song titles, don’t think that sex, which sells, isn’t a motivating factor.
 Be as moral as you want in interpreting any of the four above-mentioned joints, but all of them is chocked full of sex without question.

-Photo Credit: Epic
+Photo Credit: EpicĀ

 the musical hype

-the musical hype (Brent Faulkner) has earned Bachelor's and Master's degrees in music (music education, music theory/composition respectively).
+The Musical Hype (he/him) has earned Bachelor's and Master's degrees in music (music education and music theory/composition, respectively).
 A multi-instrumentalist, he plays piano, trombone, and organ among numerous other instruments.
 He's a certified music educator, composer, and freelance music blogger.
-Faulkner cites music and writing as two of the most important parts of his life.
-Notably, he's blessed with a great ear, possessing perfect pitch.
+Music and writing are two of the most important parts of his life.

 1 Comment